apache/sling-site/src/main/jbake/content/documentation/bundles/repository-initialization.md

     # test-20.txt

-    # Various "create path" tests
+    # Various "ensure nodes" tests (SLING-11736)
+    # requires
+    # o.a.s.repoinit.parser 1.9.0 and
+    # o.a.s.jcr.repoinit 1.1.44

     # Nodetypes:
-    # A nodetype in brackets right after "create path", like
+    # A nodetype in brackets right after "ensure nodes", like
     # sling:Folder below, sets the default type for all path
     # segments of this statement.
     # A nodetype in brackets at the end of a path segment, like